rhythmconswiki/rhythmconswiki.github.io/parts/baolian-sdvx-encoder.md

 This output mimics the hall effect sensor used in the arcade cabinet, ranging from 0V to 3.3V through a full rotation.
 Included with the encoder is an adapter board that scales the output from 0V to 5V.

-The connector is JST PH 3pin.
+The connector is JST PH 3 pin.

+{: .note}
+The Sensatec potentiometer on the arcade cabinets use JST ZH, so an adapter cable is required.

 This is the recommended output method.